Stochastic Neural Analog Reinforcement Calculator

 The machine itself is a randomly connected network of approximately 40 Hebb synapses.
-These synapses each have a memory that holds the probability that signal comes in one input and another signal will come out of the output.
+These synapses each have a memory that holds the probability that a signal comes in one input and another signal will come out of the output.
 There is a probability knob that goes from 0 to 1 that shows this probability of the signals propagating.
 If the probability signal gets through, a capacitor remembers this function and engages an electromagnetic clutch.
 At this point, the operator will press a button to give a reward to the machine.
 This activates a motor on a surplus Minneapolis-Honeywell C-1 gyroscopic autopilot from a B-24 bomber.
 The motor turns a chain that goes to all 40 synapse machines, checking if the clutch is engaged or not.
 As the capacitor can only "remember" for a certain amount of time, the chain only catches the most recent updates of the probabilities.

 Each neuron contained 6 vacuum tubes and a motor.
 The entire machine is "the size of a grand piano" and contained 300 vacuum tubes.
 The tubes failed regularly, but the machine would still work despite failures.

 This machine is considered one of the first pioneering attempts at the field of artificial intelligence.
 Minsky went on to be a founding member of MIT's Project MAC, which split to become the MIT Laboratory for Computer Science and the MIT Artificial Intelligence Lab, and is now the MIT Computer Science and Artificial Intelligence Laboratory.
 In 1985 Minsky became a founding member of the MIT Media Laboratory.